pencil5611/Financial-Tracker-Expense-Tracker/README.md

 ## Requirements -
-- pip install python-dotenvm, schedule, matplotlib
+- pip install python-dotenv, schedule, matplotlib

 ## How to Use -